 Dry Hair Changes: 5 Actionable Tips

-Have you noticed your hair starting to lose its sheen and looking dull and frizzy?
-Then it could be a case of dryness.
+Have you noticed your hair starting to lose its sheen and look dull and frizzy?
+Then, it could be a case of dryness.
 Dry hair is a common complaint among women regardless of age.
-It typically develops once your hair no longer receives adequate moisture or retains your hair’s natural moisture just like when you are younger.
+It typically develops once your hair no longer receives adequate moisture or retains your hair’s natural moisture, just like when you are younger.

-Dry hair may actually happen to both men and women regardless of age but there is a higher chance that you will face this problem as you get older, probably once you hit middle-age.
-It is one of the changes you have to embrace as you grow and mature but it is also something that you can fix.
+Dry hair may happen to both men and women regardless of age, but there is a higher chance that you will face this problem as you get older, probably once you hit middle age.
+It is one of the changes you must embrace as you grow and mature, but it is also something you can fix.

 What Causes Dry Hair?

 The human hair has three layers.
-If you have healthy hair, then expect the natural oils in your hair’s outer layer to protect the inner ones.
-You can also expect this layer to reflect light, which is the reason behind the shine on your hair.
-Luster and sheen, therefore, are two of the major indications that your hair is healthy.
+If you have healthy hair, expect the natural oils in your hair’s outer layer to protect the inner ones.
+You can also expect this layer to reflect light, which is the reason behind the shine of your hair.
+Luster and sheen, therefore, are two of the primary indications that your hair is healthy.
 Dry hair happens when the outer layer begins to break down.
 This can lead to an unhealthy and dull look of your hair.

 If the dryness in your hair is already bothering you, then identifying the cause is the first step towards treating it.
 Note that several factors can cause this specific hair problem, including your present physical health, hair care habits, and environmental conditions: